loujine/musicbrainz-scripts/README.md

 Musicbrainz scripts
 ===================

+Important note: as of December 2017 the scripts are not compatible with Firefox 57 + Greasemonkey 4.
+Using TamperMonkey or ViolentMonkey seems to work fine.

 Collection of greasemonkey scripts I wrote for [MusicBrainz](https://musicbrainz.org) display and editing.

 Contact me for bug reports/suggestions/patches: [loujine](https://bitbucket.org/loujine/) on bitbucket, [loujin](https://musicbrainz.org/user/loujin) on Musicbrainz (sadly 'loujine' was already taken)